35percent/11tystarter/src/new-council-homes.md

 ![](https://35percent.org/img/lubaextract.png)

 For those wondering whether the current administration is genuinely committed to council housing Maydew House provides a salutory lesson.
-This 26-storey block was 'decanted' of its tenants and leaseholders [using compulsory purchase powers](https://moderngov.southwark.gov.uk/ieDecisionDetails.aspx?AIId=25530) in 2012 and has now stood empty for over a decade.
+This 26-storey block was 'decanted' of its tenants and leaseholders [using compulsory purchase powers](https://moderngov.southwark.gov.uk/ieDecisionDetails.aspx?AIId=25530) in 2012 and stood empty for over a decade before being [condemned to demolition](https://southwarknews.co.uk/area/southwark/maydew-house-report-reveals-15-million-spent-to-date-but-council-still-set-to-demolish/) in 2023.

 ![](https://35percent.org/img/maydewmd.jpg)